exasim-project/OBR/docs/source/index.md

     obr init --folder . --config assets/scaling.yaml

-OBR should now print a low of configuration, followed by `[OBR] successfully initialized`.
+OBR should now print a low of configuration, followed by `INFO: successfully initialized`.

 ### 2. Running a tree